Chart Color Schemes

 An assessment of population growth drivers in Narre Warren South reveals an overall ranking slightly below national averages considering recent, and medium term trends

-The population of Narre Warren South is estimated at approximately 31,501 as of February 2026.
-This figure reflects an increase of 592 people since the 2021 Census, which reported a population of 30,909.
-The change is inferred from AreaSearch's estimate of the resident population at 31,489 in June 2024, based on examination of the latest ERP data release by the ABS and an additional 92 validated new addresses since the Census date.
-This results in a population density ratio of 2,381 persons per square kilometer, placing Narre Warren South in the upper quartile relative to national locations assessed by AreaSearch.
+As of Feb 2026, the population of the suburb of Narre Warren South is estimated at around 31,501, reflecting an increase of 592 people since the 2021 Census.
+This increase represents a growth rate of 1.9%.
+The change was inferred from AreaSearch's estimate of the resident population at 31,489 following examination of the latest ERP data release by the ABS in June 2024 and an additional 92 validated new addresses since the Census date.
+This level of population results in a density ratio of 2,381 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
 Overseas migration contributed approximately 64.0% of overall population gains during recent periods.

-AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Future population trends project an above median growth for the suburb by 2041, with an expected increase of 4,835 persons, reflecting a total increase of 14.9% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, making adjustments employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
+Future population trends project an above median growth rate for the suburb of Narre Warren South, with an expected increase of 4,872 persons to 2041 based on aggregated SA2-level projections.
+This reflects a total increase of 15.4% over the 17-year period from 2026 to 2041.

 Frequently Asked Questions - Population